gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ## System Design

-We will understand the fundamentals of system design and look at real world implementations
+We will understand the fundamentals of system design and look at real world use cases & implementations.

-System design interview discussions are of two types

 ## Wide design (HLD - High Level Design)

 Wide design/HLD often is very open-ended and broad without any specifics.
+You should not get into the details of implementation here.
+It's a 30,000 foot view of the system that covers what the various components of the systems are and how they interact with each other.
 Eg: Design Food Delivery App, Design Uber, Design Twitter.

-You often end up explaining the following

 1. Component diagrams
-2. Class diagrams
-3. Sequence diagrams & Flow Diagrams
+2. Sequence diagrams & Flow Diagrams
-4. Decision Trees
+3. Decision Trees
-5. Use-cases
+4. Use-cases
-6. Database Schema & ER diagrams
+5. Database Schema & ER diagrams
-7. API
+6. API

-Prior knowledge of the product is required to some extent.
-If the candidate is asked to design `management system for a particle accelerator` without knowledge of the system it becomes very difficult.
+Prior knowledge of the system is required inorder to make the discussion meaningful.
+If the candidate is asked to design `management system for a particle accelerator` and he has no idea about, it becomes difficult to have meaningful discussions.

 ## Deep design (LLD - Low Level Design)

-Deep design/LLD often starts with a specific module with a clear outcome that is expected, and provides you more details about the problem statement and the expected output.
+Deep design/LLD involves picking a specific module from HLD and doing a deep dive into its implementations.
+The problem statement is detailed and outcome is clear.

-Eg: Design a build system that builds the artifact when code is submitted, design a tiny url service etc.
+Eg: Design a build system that builds the artifact when code is submitted, design a tiny url service that can handle 10K requests per day.

-The outcome of a design should be such that if handed to another developer, he should be able to implement it.

 ### 1. Functional requirements